Amazon Practically Giving Away Samsung Galaxy Watch 3 Today | Digital Trends

 The Samsung Galaxy Watch 3 still provides health-tracking features, including a heart rate monitor, sleep tracker, automatic fall detection, and measurements of VO2 max and blood oxygen level.
 The wearable device also tracks seven popular workouts automatically, such as running and swimming, while also providing advice through built-in run coaching.
 Samsung promises up to 43 hours of usage on a single charge for the 41mm model, and if you forget to plug in the wearable device, you can get a boost from a compatible Samsung Galaxy smartphone through the Wireless PowerShare feature.

 Memorial Day sales are the perfect opportunity to invest in a smartwatch, and you simply can’t go wrong with the Samsung Galaxy Watch 3.
-It’s discounted as part of an early Memorial Day offer from Amazon, lowering the price of the 41mm Bluetooth model of the wearable device by $70 to $330, from its original price of $400.
+It’s discounted in the Amazon Memorial Day Sale, lowering the price of the 41mm Bluetooth model of the smartwatch by $70 to $330, from its original price of $400.
 There’s no telling how long the deal will last though, so if you want to get the Samsung Galaxy Watch 3 on your wrist without paying full price, you shouldn’t hesitate on clicking that Buy Now button.

 Digital Trends may earn commission on products purchased through our links, which supports the work we do for our readers.